WePesa/MerchantAPI/README.md

 **"WAITING"** - Waiting for 0-confirmation.

-**"PARTIAL"** - The total sum of 0-confirmation payment is less than the amount of Bitcoin required.

 **"PAID"** - The total sum of 0-confirmation payment sent to the invoice address is equal or larger than the amount of Bitcoin required.

 **"CONFIRMED"** - Payment is confirmed; Depending on the speed setting it will be triggered at 0, 1 or 6 confirmations.